Reading

 We see the importance of both classic and long-standing much-loved books and novels as well as new and upcoming authors and texts.
 We’ve invested money in bringing in a range of quality texts for us to share with the children.
 Every term we also encourage and provide pupils with opportunities to choose their own books from the high quality list of texts each term.

-Here are some some suggestions of great books you could share with your children at home.
+This website has some fantastic suggestions of great books you could share with your children at home.

 Reading for Pleasure